LEGO999/Human-Activity-Recognition-HAPT/README.md

 ```

 ### Non-tuning Mode
+**Code is hidden.**
-Under this mode, you will have control of the hyperparameters for a single run.
+~~Under this mode, you will have control of the hyperparameters for a single run.
 Checkpoints will be saved for every 5 epochs.
 If there is previous checkpoint, it'll be restored automatically.
-A random segment of sequence in test set will be visualized.
+A random segment of sequence in test set will be visualized.~~
 ```
 main.tuning = False